 And still others do none of the above.

-In the following pieces, I offer you, my beloved children, my Inner Peace Greatest Hits–the spiritual-but-not-religious books that over the years have helped me become a happier, more fulfilled person.
+In the following pieces, I offer my Inner Peace Greatest Hits–the spiritual-but-not-religious books that over the years have helped me become a happier, more fulfilled person.
 Each top-level entry links to a full article on the book that includes a personal anecdote and notes on the book.

-Best Spiritual-But-Not-Religious Books is part of a larger project, a curriculum I’m writing for you, my homeschooled kids, called Books I Want My Kids to Read Someday.
+Best Spiritual-But-Not-Religious Books is part of a larger project called Books I Want My Kids to Read Someday.
 Like this list, it’s an ongoing, possibly unending, project.
 Check back here or on the Welcome page of my blog for updates.

-P.S.
-Here are a few related links for you, too:
+And here are a few more related links for you:

 - New Age Spirituality Definition and History on Wikipedia